BusayoDee/LITA_Class_Documentation/README.md

 ![hr5](https://github.com/user-attachments/assets/4b526d59-3c43-4424-8465-7f46ae0ec9df)

--	It can be inferred that the total number of Employees in MEDICAL field are currently 401 as 63 have left the company
+-	It can be inferred that the total number of Employees in MEDICAL field are currently 401 as 63 have left the company with attrition rate of 14%

 #### Techical